Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Increase your Strength or Dexterity by 1, to a maximum of 20.

 **Throwable Weapons**{ .inl }
-Simple and Martial melee weapons without the :weapon-prop-thrown: **Thrown** property have the :weapon-prop-thrown: **Thrown** property for you.
-One-handed weapons has :weapon-prop-thrown: **Thrown (30/60)**, while Two-handed weapons has :weapon-prop-thrown: **Thrown (15/30)**
+Simple and Martial melee weapons without the :wp-prop-thrown: **Thrown** property have the :wp-prop-thrown: **Thrown** property for you.
+One-handed weapons has :wp-prop-thrown: **Thrown (30/60)**, while Two-handed weapons has :wp-prop-thrown: **Thrown (15/30)**

 **Improved Throw Range**{ .inl }
-Weapons that already have the :weapon-prop-thrown: **Thrown** property has their range is increased by (+20/+40)
+Weapons that already have the :wp-prop-thrown: **Thrown** property has their range is increased by (+20/+40)

 **Boomerang**{ .inl }
-When you miss with a :weapon-prop-thrown: **Thrown** weapon attack using a weapon with :weapon-prop-light: **Light** property, the weapon returns to your grasp like a boomerang at the end of your turn, unless something prevents it from returning.
+When you miss with a :wp-prop-thrown: **Thrown** weapon attack using a weapon with :wp-prop-light: **Light** property, the weapon returns to your grasp like a boomerang at the end of your turn, unless something prevents it from returning.
 You can catch and stow as many weapons as you threw in this way.

 ---